BLB Ltd leads gainers in 'B' group

 -

-Sumeet Industries Ltd, TRF Ltd, Somi Conveyor Beltings Ltd and Hubtown Ltd are among the other gainers in the BSE's 'B' group today, 20 May 2019.
+Banswara Syntex Ltd, Esab India Ltd, Aksh Optifibre Ltd and Sumeet Industries Ltd are among the other gainers in the BSE's 'B' group today, 21 May 2019.

-Sumeet Industries Ltd, TRF Ltd, Somi Conveyor Beltings Ltd and Hubtown Ltd are among the other gainers in the BSE's 'B' group today, 20 May 2019.
+Banswara Syntex Ltd, Esab India Ltd, Aksh Optifibre Ltd and Sumeet Industries Ltd are among the other gainers in the BSE's 'B' group today, 21 May 2019.

-BLB Ltd spiked 20.00% to Rs 4.2 at 12:04 IST.
+BLB Ltd surged 20.00% to Rs 5.04 at 12:03 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 1010 shares were traded on the counter so far as against the average daily volumes of 3062 shares in the past one month.
+On the BSE, 35400 shares were traded on the counter so far as against the average daily volumes of 2876 shares in the past one month.

-Sumeet Industries Ltd soared 19.42% to Rs 3.69.
+Banswara Syntex Ltd soared 18.53% to Rs 71.95.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 20240 shares were traded on the counter so far as against the average daily volumes of 11137 shares in the past one month.
+On the BSE, 9516 shares were traded on the counter so far as against the average daily volumes of 1328 shares in the past one month.

-TRF Ltd surged 17.21% to Rs 133.15.
+Esab India Ltd spiked 16.39% to Rs 1102.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 84729 shares were traded on the counter so far as against the average daily volumes of 8014 shares in the past one month.
+On the BSE, 4683 shares were traded on the counter so far as against the average daily volumes of 546 shares in the past one month.

-Somi Conveyor Beltings Ltd added 16.71% to Rs 22.7.
+Aksh Optifibre Ltd gained 16.01% to Rs 17.75.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 260 shares were traded on the counter so far as against the average daily volumes of 1602 shares in the past one month.
+On the BSE, 4.73 lakh shares were traded on the counter so far as against the average daily volumes of 62663 shares in the past one month.

-Hubtown Ltd advanced 16.30% to Rs 29.25.
+Sumeet Industries Ltd rose 14.05% to Rs 4.22.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 8367 shares were traded on the counter so far as against the average daily volumes of 4785 shares in the past one month.
+On the BSE, 69713 shares were traded on the counter so far as against the average daily volumes of 12510 shares in the past one month.

 Powered by Capital Market - Live News